HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Includes HP bars and effective weapon notices on the map
 - Includes danger zone highlighting with Select button
 - Includes battle stats with animations off (with a UI inspired by the original Gaiden battle frame)
-- Includes the option to play on Casual mode, selected at the beginning of a new file.
+- Includes the option to play on Casual mode, which can be selected at game start or toggled during gameplay.
 - The Guide has been updated to include details on the game's mechanics.
 The doubling threshold is viewable in-game by checking the help text of the Speed stat on the statscreen.

 #Promotion levels